brian14708/wh-briefings/statements-releases/2021-03/2021-03-17-statement-on-the-house-of-representatives-passage-of-house-joint-resolution-17.md

 modified_time: 2021-03-17 19:52:10-04:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/03/17/statement-on-the-house-of-representatives-passage-of-house-joint-resolution-17/
 published_time: 2021-03-17 19:52:09-04:00
-title: Statement on the House of Representatives Passage of House Joint Resolution 17
+title: "Statement on the House of Representatives Passage of House Joint Resolution\_\
+  17"
 ---

 Today, an historic number of women in Congress in a bipartisan